foundersandcoders/jwt_workshop/Step2.md

 - **JWTs are self-contained** which means that the payload contains all the necessary information about the user, avoiding the need to query the database more than once.
 - JWTs are versatile and can be passed around easily.
 They are small, so they can be sent through **URL**, **POST parameters** or inside an **HTTP header**.

-## When should you use JSON web tokens?
+## When should you use JSON Web Tokens?

 - **Authentication**: the most common use of JWTs.
 After logging in, each subsequent request will contain the JWT, allowing the user to access the routes and services that are alowed with that token.